 BOATING VISITORS AND TENANTS

 In recent years, several lakes in the Laurentians have been invaded by myriophyll, a highly invasive exotic plant.
 This plant, almost uncontrollable, can quickly suffocate a lake.
 It is transmitted from one body of water to another by boats that have come into contact with the plant.
 Even though Echo Lake does not have a public ramp or public access, it is not protected from such an invasion.
+It can also be spread by animals, like ducks.
+And there, there is nothing to do.

 What to do